 The Bay was first settled by the Hudson’s Bay Company who built a trading post and fort here in the 1850s.
-The Bay was the first community settlement north of Victoria, the life was tough in the early days and it was adventurous individuals who moved here to homestead, log and fish.
+The Bay was the first community settlement north of Victoria, life was tough in the early days, and it was adventurous individuals who moved here to homestead, log, and fish.

-Originally both Cowichan Lake that was located up river and the bay side village were known as Kaatza, in the Cowichan language, it is the word for big lake.
+Originally both Cowichan Lake and the bayside village were known as Kaatza, in the Cowichan language, it is the word for big lake.
 The Cowichan Bay area is the traditional land of the Cowichan First Nation.

-Today, the village of Cowichan Bay and the surrounding area is home to historic buildings, artists, friendly shops, and farmers markets.
-The bay is still a mecca for tourist who mostly arrive by boat.
+Today, the village of Cowichan Bay and the surrounding area is home to historic buildings, artists, friendly shops, and farmer’s markets.
+The bay is still a mecca for tourists who mostly arrive by boat.